- Human Resources

 Available positions at Westlake Academy

-View vacant WA positions, as well as positions anticipated to be available for the 2021-2022 school year.
-Interested applicants will be forwarded another landing page to complete their application and pre-employment profile.
+View vacant WA positions.
+Interested applicants will be forwarded to another landing page to complete their application and pre-employment profile.
 Your interest in Westlake Academy is appreciated!

 AN EQUAL OPPORTUNITY/AFFIRMATIVE ACTION EMPLOYER, The Town of Westlake is committed to assuring equal opportunity to all persons and does not discriminate on the basis of race, color, gender, religion, ancestry, national origin, sexual orientation, veteran status, age, or disability in its educational programs, activities, admissions, or employment practices as required by Title IX of the Education Amendments of 1972, Title VI of the Civil Rights Act of 1964, the Rehabilitation Act of 1973, the Americans with Disabilities Act, other applicable statutes and Board policy.